-- All who work with children must ensure that the children feel equally valued; favouritism, real or inferred, causes feelings of alienation and can be misconstrued. - Staff who have concerns about the conduct of others, in respect of their engagement with children, should have the confidence that they are safe to raise their concerns and their view will be taken seriously.
-Staff should refer to and follow the procedures detailed in the whistleblowing policy, found in the employment manual. - Staff should not take children out on their own and refrain from forming personal relationships exclusively with one individual. - Staff should take care that any electronic communication with pupils is wholly appropriate, does not constitute a breach of trust and is in accordance with E-safety guidance included in Section 12 (or 11 if you don't have registered provision and have deleted the original section 11) of this policy.
+- All who work with children must ensure that the children feel equally valued; favouritism, real or inferred, causes feelings of alienation and can be misconstrued. - Staff who have concerns about the conduct of others, in respect of their engagement with children, should have the confidence that they are safe to raise

+- Staff should not take children out on their own and refrain from forming personal relationships exclusively with one individual. - Staff should take care that any electronic communication with pupils is wholly appropriate, does not constitute a breach of trust and is in accordance with E-safety guidance included in Section 12 (or 11 if you don't have registered provision and have deleted the original section 11) of this policy.
 Staff must not befriend pupils on social networking sites. - Conversations and behaviour should be friendly but not over familiar.
-Young people are more comfortable with an adult in role than an adult who seeks to be 'one of the gang'.

-- Responsible and appropriate use of authority provides stability and security. - All children should be treated with dignity and respect in attitude, language use and actions. - Respect the privacy of the children. - Avoid questionable activity e.g. rough, sexually provocative games and comments. - Ensure that correct safeguards are in place to cover 'one to one' situations.
+Young people are more comfortable with an adult in role than an adult who seeks to be 'one of the gang'. - Responsible and appropriate use of authority provides stability and security. - All children should be treated with dignity and respect in attitude, language use and actions. - Respect the privacy of the children. - Avoid questionable activity e.g. rough, sexually provocative games and comments. - Ensure that correct safeguards are in place to cover 'one to one' situations.
 This may include individual coaching, instrumental music tuition, administering of first aid, nappy changing, conveying pupils by car etc. One to one situations have the potential to make a child more vulnerable to harm by those who seek to exploit their position of trust.
 Adults working in one to one settings with pupils may also be more vulnerable to unjust or unfounded allegations being made against them. - Make sure that the only people allowed into an activity are the adults assigned to the group.
 You should not allow others to have free access unless they have a specific reason e.g. guest speaker, maintenance person. - Physical contact should reflect the child's need not the adult's. - Physical contact should be age appropriate and generally initiated by the child not the adult. - Physical contact should take place only in public. - Children have the right to decide how much physical contact they have with others, except in exceptional circumstances when they need medical attention. - Any act of restraint involving physical contact must be recorded in writing and the head notified immediately.
 The head will notify parents on the same day, or as soon as practicable thereafter.
 In the event the head is involved this should be passed to the Safeguarding Governor, relevant Education Director or Proprietor.
 A record of such incidents will be kept. - Physical contact must be in accordance with the school policy on reasonable force and physical restraint, further details of this can be found in Section 14 of this policy, below. - Staff should monitor one another in the area of physical contact.
 They should be free to help each other by pointing out anything that could be misunderstood.